Paint Drying: Classification

-The Digital Cinema Package (DCP) that Shackleton submitted to the BBFC for classification was 310 gigabytes in size.
-Due to the length of the film, BBFC examiners split their watch time into two sessions over two consecutive days, the majority being viewed on 25 January.
+The Digital Cinema Package that Shackleton submitted to the BBFC for classification was 310 gigabytes in size.
+Due to the length of the film, BBFC examiners split their viewing into two sessions over two consecutive days, the majority being viewed on 25 January.
 To coincide with the examination, Shackleton held an 'Ask Me Anything' (AMA) question and answer session on the subreddit r/IAmA, during which he stated that he did not himself watch the film in its entirety.
-Shackleton's post received hundreds of comments within a day and became the most popular post on the subreddit.
+Shackleton's post received hundreds of comments within a day and became top post on the subreddit on that day.
 On 26 January, upon reviewing the film, the BBFC rated it 'U' for 'Universal,' indicating "no material likely to offend or harm".
 After receiving a digital copy of the certificate, Shackleton tweeted that it was "£5,936 well spent".

-In response to the protest, the BBFC stated in a press release that it would classify the film as it would any other submission.
-Paint Drying is not the longest film to have been rated by the BBFC—the French film Out 1 (1971) is 773 minutes (12 hours, 55 minutes) long, and was classified by the BBFC in 2015.
-It was rated 15 for "very strong language".
+In response to the protest, the BBFC said it would classify the film as it would any other submission.
+It added that "The BBFC is a non-profit organisation that works to protect children, from content which might raise harm risks and to empower the public, especially parents, to make informed viewing choices.
+It implements Classification Guidelines that reflect changing social attitudes towards media content through proactive public consultation and research."
+The BBFC also noted that its only source of income is the charges for its services.
+Paint Drying is not the longest film to have been rated by the BBFC—the French mystery film Out 1 (1971) is 773 minutes (12 hours, 55 minutes) long, and was classified by the BBFC in 2015.
+They rated it 15 for "very strong language".

 Reception

-Although Shackleton had no plans for a wide theatrical release, he stated on 25 January 2016 that he was in talks with a cinema in London about possibly showing the film.
-Shackleton planned for it to be followed by a public debate regarding film censorship.
-He later added that "it would take some working out, [in terms of] how to show it.
-I can't imagine that many people would make it through the entire duration", stating that it would have to be shown in a setting that could allow for people to walk in and out of the theatre.
-The A.V.
-Club said that a "14-hour director's cut is presumably forthcoming", while Gizmodo AU stated that uploading the film onto YouTube would be an ideal place for its "cinematic brilliance" to be permanently available for anyone to view.
+Although the film likely did not have any influence on the BBFC's governing, the novel idea of the film and arguments raised by Shackleton have since been frequently discussed in the context of film censorship and classification.
+After the film was first classified by the BBFC, the A.V.
+Club said that a "14-hour director's cut is presumably forthcoming", and Gizmodo AU stated that uploading the film onto YouTube would be an ideal place for its "cinematic brilliance" to be permanently available for anyone to view.
 British magazine Dazed said that if Shackleton had allowed Paint Drying to be shown in cinemas, it would have been a great way to prank one's significant other on Valentine's Day.

-Post-release
+In the September 2016 issue of Alive, D.P.
+Sabharwal called the film "a novel and innovative protest".
+In an April 2017 opinion piece by National Post praising Shackleton's work, Calum Marsh declared Paint Drying a comedy and praised Shackleton's dedication to creating the film.
+Marsh stated that he was unsure about its merit as a film, but stated that as a comedy, "it's very, very good".